 7. Walk through the boreal forest at Running Reindeer Ranch

 The Running Reindeer Ranch is situated in the boreal forest of the Goldstream Valley.
 It is a family run ranch.
 Visitors are offered a guided nature walk through the woods.
 The family's pet reindeer is taken along for the walk.
 You will learn about the natural history of the forest, along with the animal's habits and personality.
 At the end of your tour, you can head to the farmhouse and continue your reindeer education.
-You will be served homemade cookies and lemonade.
+You will be served with homemade cookies and lemonade.
 Visitors call it a highly informative and fantastic experience for the entire family.

 8. Browse through the Pioneer Park